sogelink-research/pgrest/README.md

 Defines the users who can access this connection.

 - **Client ID**: Identifier for the client.
-- **Client Secret**: A secret key for the client, not send in requests and used for HMAC.
+- **Client Secret**: A secret key for the client, will not be send between client/server.
-- **API Key**: An API key for additional security.
 - **CORS**: Cross-Origin Resource Sharing settings.
   - **Allow Origins**: Specifies the origins that are allowed to access the resource per user.

-## Security Notice

-Ensure to keep your `clientSecret` and `API Key` confidential to prevent unauthorized access to your database.

-For production environments, it is recommended to restrict the `allowOrigins` in the CORS settings to only the domains that need access to the API.